fbqvyjt/Game-Dev-Study/Course2/ArraysNLists/ArraysinPractice/notes.md

 # ***Arrays in Practice***
+How to use Arrays in C# (THIS IS UNITY CODE.
+REFER TO EXERCISE 1 FOR TYPICAL C# SYNTAX in VISUAL STUDIO COMMUNITY).

 1. Now its time to add an array in our Change Character Exercise
     - At the top of your code in the Character Changer Scripts create an array as such below: